Timothy Hopkins, born in 1995, is a German/American cellist living in Germany.

 As a very passionate chamber musician he was invited twice to perform at the HARMOS chamber music festival in Portugal, once with the Lipsia String Quartet and again with the Max-Klinger-Piano Trio, with the latter also at the Rice University in Houston/Texas.
 Furthermore, he forms the Cello Duo Grancelli together with his colleague Moritz Klauk.

 He began his musical studies while he was still going to school as a pre-student in Münster and later on in Leipzig.
-After his high school graduation, he completed his bachelor's degree with honors at the Hochschule für Musik und Theater „Felix Mendelssohn Bartholdy“ in Leipzig, studying with Prof. Peter Bruns.
-At the moment, he is working on his master's degree at the Hochschule für Musik Hanns Eisler Berlin under the supervision of Prof. Troels Svane each with top marks..
+After his high school graduation, he completed his bachelor's degree at the HMT Leipzig, studying with Prof. Peter Bruns and his master's degree at the Hochschule für Musik Hanns Eisler Berlin under the supervision of Prof. Troels Svane each with top marks..

 He received additional insights through working with artists such as Steven Isserlis, Wen-Sinn Yang, Sergio Azzolini, Antoine Tamestit, Wolfgang Boettcher, Viviane Hagner, Norman Fischer, Antje Weithaas, Eberhardt Feltz, Heime Müller, and the members of the Quarteto Casals.

 A special interest for him lies in performing arrangements and transcriptions of pieces from other instrument’s literatures to the cello.
 Examples are his own arrangement of the Chaconne from the second violin Partita by Johann Sebastian Bach, Introduction and Rondo Capriccioso by Camille Saint-Saëns, Scherzo-Tarentelle by Henryk Wieniawsky, as well as numerous transcriptions for different cello ensemble constellations.